Chair and Professor of Spanish

 - GRANT: ACM Grant, Introducing Change: Introductory Courses and the Nature of Faculty Work.
 Macalester College, St. Paul, MN, 2013-2014.
 Project: “Introducing Change in Intermediate Spanish Courses at Lawrence.”

-RECENT COURSES AND INDEPENDENT STUDIES
+A SELECTION OF COURSES AND INDEPENDENT STUDIES

 - Global Exchanges in Latin American and Spanish Film